mysociety/ainow/README.md

 Some elements of the site source their content from the `Blocks`, based on slug.

 Blocks are parsed as Markdown in most contexts.

+## Important Code Locations

+### Schedule Front Pages

+Each schedule has its own front page template which lives in the `ainow/templates/ainow` folder, its own view which lives in `conference/views.py`, and a URL which lives in `conference/urls.py`.

+### Conference-specific Speaker Pages

+Some conferences have a custom speaker page view, for example where they have keynote speakers.
+These have URLs hardcoded in `conference/urls.py` and a matching view in `conference/views.py.